 Ree Heights is a tiny town located in the state of South Dakota.
 With a population of 55 people and just one neighborhood, Ree Heights is the 138th largest community in South Dakota.
-Ree Heights has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Ree Heights was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Ree Heights, you'll notice that it is more blue-collar than most other communities in America.
-62.07% of Ree Heights’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ree Heights is generally considered to be a blue-collar town.
+62.07% of the Ree Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ree Heights is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Ree Heights who work in farm management occupations (48.28%), sales jobs (10.34%), and maintenance occupations (10.34%).

 The overall crime rate in Ree Heights is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.